comptoolsres/comptoolsres.github.io/TLCL_reading_notes_2.md

     </div>
 </div>

 {% include tip.html content="p.
-56: `>` and `>>`: I think it is worth emphasizing that the single redirect, `>`, overwrites the file you are redirecting to.
+56: `>` and `>>`: I think it is worth emphasizing that the single redirect, `>`, <b>overwrites the file you are redirecting to</b>.
 If the file existed, it will be replaced with the new output.
 There is no recovering the previous information.
 So, be careful with `>`.
 And possibly favor the double redirect, `>>`, which appends to the existing file, placing new content at the end of the file." %}

 * p.
 61: **The Difference Between `>` and `|`**: Pay particular attention to this box as people are often unclear on the difference between these commands.